The 10 Best DJ Headphones

 video play icon

 This wiki has been updated 37 times since it was first published in May of 2015.
 A good pair of headphones is indispensable for anyone who's writing, mastering, and playing music live.
 Here are some of the best pairs for DJs, which we have ranked by audio fidelity, durability, and noise isolation to help you find the right option for your needs.
 We've included models at a variety of price points to meet any budget.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 1. Sennheiser HD280 Pro